nepi-engine/nepi_rui/README.md

 To copy this module to the device (using boardenv above) please run this from the directory above this module:

         rsync --info=progress2 -avzhe ssh --exclude node_modules --exclude .git numurus_rui/ root@num-sb1-zynq:/opt/numurus/ros/share/numurus_rui

+Note that if you've built the module directly on the target, you can omit the `ssh` portion of the command.

 ### Targets without internet access